dhichem/vue-task-tracker/README.md

 ### prsenting project:
-#### this is a small but rich web app created with Vue.js that let's you create tasks and set a reminder to the task you want
+#### this is a small but rich web app created with Vue.js that lets you create tasks and set a reminder to the task you want
 ##### Down below there's some screenshots:

 ![alt text](https://github.com/dhichem/vue-task-tracker/blob/main/src/assets/image1.PNG)